JK Rowling, this is not "the right thing".

 People just don’t want to give up the things they enjoy.
 They want to watch Buffy the Vampire Slayer without thinking about “the feminist” Joss Whedon fucking everything in sight behind his wife’s back.
 They want to dance to Chris Brown’s music on a night out without imagining the snapshot of Rihanna’s black eye and swollen lip.
 They want to enjoy Mad Max on a bank holiday Monday without remembering Mel Gibson telling his girlfriend, “If you get raped by a pack of niggers, it will be your fault.”
 Because if we give up the things we like, we are being punished as well.
 And we haven’t done anything wrong.

-I’ve been harassed by Depp fans online, had “facts” thrown at me that could be dispelled with a quick Google search, and been told by people who have never met him that he would never do this.
+I’ve been harassed by Depp fans online, had “facts” thrown at me, and been told by people who have never met him that he would never do this.
+Abuse victims tend to translate the facts a different way; we know what goes on in the background.
 Now the focus will shift to Rowling and Harry Potter fans will be falling over themselves to side with Johnny Depp, offering explanations and excuses.
 Whether you understand it or not, Harry Potter means the world to some people, and they will fight for it come hell, high water or domestic abuse.
 It’s something they’ve invested their whole lives in.

 What really breaks my heart in all this is that some of these fans are being abused right now, and as they defend Depp, they are unwittingly defending their own abusers.
 They are fighting to keep Harry Potter, and their abuse.
 The excuses they repeat will stick in their minds the next time they feel worthless.
 Depp continuing on with his career will teach them that seeking justice is a waste of time because nobody gives a shit anyway.
 Whatever your abuser does for a living has nothing to do with what goes on in the privacy of your home.
 Keep it to yourself.